jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

 * since the values for ``wake_time`` and ``sleep_time`` look right, I remove ``self.assertEqual(wake_time, sleep_time)`` and the terminal shows passing tests
 * I remove the `unittest.skip decorator`_
-* I add a function to get the hours part of a given timestamp since that is all that changes in the solution in ``sleep_duration.py``
+* then add a function to get the hours part of a given timestamp since that is all that changes in the solution in ``sleep_duration.py``

   .. code-block:: python